International External Accounts

 Retrieve International External Account details

-Use the International External Account retrieve API to view the following important information:
+Use the GET /v1/customer/id/{id}/internationalExternalAccount/id/{id} (or externalId) API to view the following important information:

 • International External Account Status & Status Reason: Current lifecycle state of the account and the reason assigned to that state